syarul/keet/README.md

 ### Hello World

 Start by constructing a class expression as child of "Keet".
-Suppy a string argument the component.
+Supply a string argument the component.
 Within the string, you can assign a state within handlebars i.e: ```{{<myState>}}```

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./examples/hello.js) -->